jbossdemocentral/3scale-api-workshop/docs/labs/lab05/lab05.md

 You can customize the look and feel of the entire Developer Portal to match your own branding.
 You have complete control over every element of the portal, so you can make it as easy as possible for developers to learn how to use your API.

-### Skipping The Lab

-We know sometime we don't have enough time to go over step by step on the labs.
-So here is a short video where you can see how to configure your Developer Portal so developers can sign up. [link](wip-link)

-If you are planning to follow the next lab, here is a [link](wip-link) to the gated service endpoint.

 ### Environment

 **URLs:**